The largest freshwater apex predator in North America

 • 8 day angling license for your duration

-3. We have a decent supply of beer and wine at the lodge but no hard alcohol.
+3. We have beer and wine at the lodge but no hard alcohol.
+We can stop at a store on the way in.
 Duty free is a great place to purchase alcohol prior to entering Canada.
 Our health care is expensive and you will feel it when you buy booze here.
 Please note there is no liquor store at the lodge and people regularly regret not bringing scotch to toast that 30 lbs Musky they caught!

 Before Travel